nepsdotin/php-tutorial/docs/unit-4/functions.md

 ### Valid function
 ```
-// The function is called before the function is defined.
+// The function can be called before the function is defined.
 hello();

 function hello(){